zammad/zammad-admin-documentation/channels-email.rst

 - Enter “Password”
 - Enter “Destination Group”

-Zammad trys to detect the POP3, IMAP and SMTP server settings automatically.
+Zammad tries to detect the POP3, IMAP and SMTP server settings automatically.
 This should work most of the time.
 If it doesn’t, use the “Experts” button to configure it by yourself.

 While creating a new e-mail account, it is possible to use the expert settings to determine whether the e-mails remain in the connected mailbox or whether they should be transferred completely into the Zammad in order to avoid duplicate processing of e-mails: